 - Contrast: Important elements stand out (headings vs. body, key numbers highlighted)

-- Repetition: Consistent fonts, colors, and layout patterns across all slides
+- Repetition: Reuse the same fonts, colors, and layout patterns throughout

-- Proximity: Related items grouped together; unrelated items separated
+- Proximity: Group related items together; separate unrelated items

 Additionally: